PicturePipe/hopper-frontend/README.md

 Make use of the many generators for code, try `ember help generate` for more details

-### Running Tests and generating coverage
+### Running Tests  / Coverage Report

-Now, to run the testsuite you now can use the following command.
-This will also generate the coverage:
+To run the test suite use the following command.
+This will also generate a coverage report:

 * `npm test`